-One institution has entered, and others may enter, into a contractual arrangement to provide financial support to a captive reinsurance company in a specified dollar amount, which is not material to the System's financial condition or results of operations.
-That reinsurance company provides reinsurance for crop insurance policies written by Approved Insurance Providers as designated by USDA.
+A limited number of institutions have entered into a contractual arrangement to provide financial support to a captive reinsurance company in a specified dollar amount, which is not material to the System's financial condition or results of operations.
+That reinsurance company provides reinsurance for crop insurance policies written by Approved Insurance Providers as designated by United States Department of Agriculture (USDA).
 The involved System institutions share in the gains and losses of the captive reinsurance company in accordance with the terms of the contract, but are responsible for losses only up to predetermined limits as set forth in the contract.